-Programmatic 101: Expand Your Display Buying with a DSP
+Programmatic Advertising 101: Expand Your Display Ad Buying with a DSP

 We’ve already covered the basics of DSPs, for marketers and publishers, and I assume by now you’ve taken my advice to heart and started using a DSP.
 What’s that – You haven’t?
 Why not?
 Am I not persuasive enough?

-Well, I should have told you this sooner so I didn’t waste your time, but I already use an ad network for display ads.
+I already use an ad network for banner ads.
 Why would I use a DSP?

 Ultimately, it comes down to supplementing what you’re doing on a display network with real-time bidding on a DSP.
 If you want to make the most of your digital media dollars, you should be utilizing a DSP as a complementary display buying solution.
 Because it doesn’t have to be one or the other.
 It’s sort of like how I put 7 rings on my finger when I leave the house in the morning.
 Do I need 7 rings on my finger or do I need 1?
 The answer is: All of them contribute to making me the fashion icon that I am.